swcarpentry/python-novice-inflammation/_episodes/09-debugging.md

 ---

 Once testing has uncovered problems, the next step is to fix them.
+This is called *debugging*.
 Many novices do this by making more-or-less random changes to their code until it seems to produce the right answer, but that's very inefficient